 For more detailed information, follow this link to further data: Living Will Lawyer.

 Your Will might name a guardian for your children should you die, but who takes them home from the hospital should you be alive but unconscious?
 Further, if you are unconscious from a car accident, which approves medical care for your minor children?
 These situations are where a Temporary Guardianship document works best.

 Providing a copy of this to the appointed Guardian is essential.
-The named guardian only has power if you are incapacitated, so there is no danger of abuse, but by having a copy your Guardian can arrive on short notice and take custody of your children in what is likely a terrifying situation.
+The named guardian acts only if you are incapacitated.
+This limits any danger of abuse.
+Give the Guardian a scanned copy, By having a copy your Guardian can arrive on short notice and take custody of your children in what is likely a terrifying situation.